Informatievlaanderen/VSDS-Onboarding-Example/advanced-conversion/README.md

 ## To Push or To Pull, That's the Question
 As mention above, to make it more interesting we will be retrieving the number of available spaces in our parking lots on a regular interval.
 To do so we can use a component that can poll one or more URLs using HTTP.
 To do so, we need to replace the `LdioHttpIn` component (push model) that listens for incoming HTTP requests by a `LdioHttpInPoller` component (pull model).

-For example, to poll our source URL every minute we need to configure our pipeline input as:
+For example, to poll our source URL every two minutes we need to configure our pipeline input as:
 ```yaml
 input:
   name: be.vlaanderen.informatievlaanderen.ldes.ldio.LdioHttpInPoller